 What is laser hair removal best for?

-- hair in the armpits and bikini line
+- the armpits and bikini line

 Laser hair removal has become very effective in the past ten years.
 Often the preferred method of hair removal now, it’s safe, effective, and more permanent than any other method such as waxing, plucking, shaving, and electrolysis.
 Also, prices are pretty reasonable in most communities.
 The easiest person to treat for laser hair removal has darker hair on lighter skin.
 But there are now lasers (the Nd:YAG) that do a good job with dark hair on dark skin.